-The proposed study can be defined as interdisciplinary in terms of combining international law with political science, international relations, and human rights to explore and discuss the current issues that are being faced under the refugee crisis.
-Theories associated with political science and international relations give rise to four main schools of thought: realism, liberalism, institutionalism, and constructivism19.
-These four mains schools examine through an interdisciplinary approach to examine the content of legal rules and institutions to explain legal institutions' origins and their effectiveness.
+The proposed study can be defined as interdisciplinary in terms of combining international law with political science, international relations, and human rights to explore and discuss the current issues faced under the refugee crisis.
+Political science and international relations theories give rise to four primary schools of thought: realism, liberalism, institutionalism, and constructivism19.
+These four mains schools examine through an interdisciplinary approach to examine the content of legal rules and institutions to explain legal institutions” origins and their effectiveness.

 The methods have resulted in legal scholars reconceptualizing international law from a more general perspective.
-The proposed study uses theories of international legal process to conduct research and answer the developed research questions.
-The classical international legal process is studying how international law is practically applied, functions with international policy, and studies how international law can be improved.
+The proposed study uses the international legal process theories to conduct research and answer the developed research questions.
+The classical global legal technique is studying how international law is practically applied, functions with international policy, and studies how international law can be improved.

-According to O’Connell (1999)20, the classical International Legal Process “concentrates not so much on the exposition of rules and their content regarding how makers of foreign policy actually use international legal rules.”
+According to O’Connell (1999)20, the classical International Legal Proces” “concentrates not so much on the exposition of rules and their content regarding how makers of foreign policy national legal rule”.”
 This particular theory is also used to measure the extent to which individuals are held accountable for abuses in international conflicts.
 The proposed study will base its premises most heavily on liberalism, the school of thought which revolves around three interrelated principles;

-1. Rejection of power politics as the only possible result of internal relations while also questioning realism principles, especially in terms of security and warfare21.
+1. Rejection of power politics as the only possible result of internal relations while also questioning realism principles, especially security and warfare21.